On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Introduction

-Therefore, we do not need to partitionate the unit interval as long as we do not require $ P(t) $ to be a spectral projector of $ A(t) $.
-Such definition coincides with the one in \cite{ZL99}.
-In \S\ref{Three}, we show that is invariant for fixed-endpoints homotopies and that $ \Sf(A*B) = \Sf(A) + \Sf(B) $.
+We use $ \mathcal{C}(E) $ to denote the quotient of the operator algebra $ \mathcal{L}(E) $ by the ideal of the compact operators. $ \mathcal{P}(\mathcal{C}(E)) $ is the space of projectors of the Calkin algebra and $ p $ is the quotient projection.
+The definition we give of spectral flow coincides with the one in \cite{ZL99}.
+In \S\ref{Three}, we show that the spectral flow is invariant for fixed-endpoint homotopies and that, given two continuous paths $ A $ and $ B $ such that $ A(1) = B(0) $, there holds $ \Sf(A*B) = \Sf(A) + \Sf(B) $.
+These and other basic facts are outlined in Proposition~\ref{prop:sf-properties}.
 II) Studying the homomorphism properties of the spectral flow.
-We prove that $ e\mathcal{H}(E) $ is homotopically equivalent to $ \mathcal{P}(\mathcal{C}(E)) $, the space of projectors of the Calkin algebra and that the spectral flow completes the exact homotopy sequence of the fibration above.
-That allows us to characterize the kernel and the image of the spectral flow $ \Sf_P $ defined on the fundamental group of the connected component of $ 2P - I\in e\mathcal{H}(E) $.
-Precisely, \begin{itemize} \item[h1)] an integer $ m $ belongs to the image of $ \Sf_P $ if and only if there exists a projector $ Q $ connected to $ P $ by a path in the space of projectors $ \mathcal{P}(\mathcal{L}(E)) $, such that $ Q - P $ is compact and $ [P - Q] = m $; \item[h2)] $ \text{im}(\prc_*)\cong\ker(\Sf_P) $. \end{itemize} The existence of a projector satisfying properties h1,2) highly depends on the structure of the Banach space $ E $.
-When $ E $ is Hilbert, J.~Phillips proved in \cite{Phi96} that for every projector with infinite-dimensional range and kernel, h1) with $ m = 1 $ and h2) hold.
-We show that this happens for the spaces $ \ell\sp p $ and $ \ell\sp\infty $.
-For the spaces satisfying the hypotheses of Proposition~\ref{prop:surjective} and Proposition~\ref{prop:injective}, such a projector exists.
-The question is strongly related with the existence of complemented subspaces isomorphic to closed subspaces of co-dimension $ m $.
-In direct sums of spaces isomorphic to hyperplanes $ \Sf_P $, where $ P $ is a projector over each of the summands, is surjective; in spaces isomorphic to hypersquares, but not hyperplanes, as the ones constructed by W.~T.~Gowers and B.~Maurey in \cite{GM97}, the image is $ 2\mb{Z} $ and so on.
-In a Douady space (cf. \cite{Dou65}), we prove that $ \Sf_P $ can be not injective or trivial, even in projectors of infinite-dimensional range and kernel.
+We prove that $ e\mathcal{H}(E) $ is homotopically equivalent to $ \mathcal{P}(\mathcal{C}(E)) $ and that the spectral flow completes the exact homotopy sequence of the fibration above.
+This allows us to characterise the kernel and the image of the spectral flow $ \Sf_P $ defined on the fundamental group of the connected component of $ 2P - I\in e\mathcal{H}(E) $.
+Precisely: an integer $ m $ belongs to the image of $ \Sf_P $ if and only if \begin{itemize} \item[h1)] there exists a projector $ Q $ connected to $ P $ by a path in the space of projectors $ \mathcal{P}(\mathcal{L}(E)) $, such that $ Q - P $ is compact and $ [P - Q] = m $; \end{itemize} $ \ker(\Sf_P)\cong\Im(\prc_*) $.
+Hence, $ \Sf_P $ is injective if and only if \begin{itemize} \item[h2)] $ \text{im}(\prc_*) = \{0\} $. \end{itemize} The existence of a projector satisfying h1,2) depends heavily on the structure of the Banach space $ E $.
+When $ E $ is Hilbert, J.~Phillips proved in \cite{Phi96} that for every projector with infinite-dimensional range and kernel, h1), with $ m = 1 $, and h2) hold.
+We show that $ \ell\sp p $ and $ \ell\sp\infty $ have this property as well.
+In general, at least one projector (and then infinitely many) exists in the spaces satisfying the hypotheses of Proposition~\ref{prop:surjective} and Proposition~\ref{prop:injective}.
+The question whether property h1) holds for some projector is strongly related to the existence of complemented subspaces isomorphic to closed subspaces of co-dimension $ m $.
+This relation is highlighted in Proposition~\ref{prop:surjective}.
+In fact, given a space $ E $, isomorphic to its hyperplanes, the projector over each of the summands of $ E\oplus E $ fulfills property h1).
+Thus, $ \Sf_P $ is surjective.
+If $ E $ is isomorphic to its subspaces of co-dimension two, but not to its hyperplanes, the image of the spectral flow is $ 2\mb{Z} $, and so on.
+Examples of such spaces have been constructed by W.~T.~Gowers and B.~Maurey in \cite{GM97}.
+If $ E $ is not isomorphic to any of its proper subspaces, then $ \Sf_P $ is zero.
+Such a space was constructed by W.~T.~Gowers and B.~Maurey in the celebrated paper \cite{GM93}.
+We prove that in a Douady space (cf. \cite{Dou65}), there are projectors $ P $ such that $ \Sf_P $ is not injective and projectors with infinite-dimensional range and kernel such that the spectral flow is zero.
 III) Comparing the spectral flow with the Fredholm index of the differential operator